 The other thing to mention is the accent marks you’ve been seeing on our example words.
 A vowel with an accent mark just sounds a little higher than the rest of the syllables in a word.
 Usually it’s the first syllable that’s highest; it has “primary stress.”
 When a word has three or more syllables, there will be another high syllable, but not quite as high as the first; that’s called “secondary stress.”

 We don’t need to go over all the consonants.
-They follow the same “one letter, one sound” principle as the vowels do.
+They follow the same “one letter, one sound” principle as the vowels do and most of them sound like what we would expect the letters to stand for.
 But we will go over several sets of consonants that are very different from English.

 b, d - Implosives